Inside the ‘North Korea’ of Africa–Believer Breaks Silence in Secret Location

-We sat down recently with Ruth, a wife to an imprisoned church leader and mom in her 30s, in a secret location.
+Recently, an Open Doors ministry partner sat down with Ruth, a wife to an imprisoned church leader and mom in her 30s, in a secret location.
 A scarf covering her head, no one can hear what she shares with us.

-We assure Ruth we will do whatever we can to protect her identity as she gives us a peek into her life as a Christian in Africa’s most repressive state—Eritrea.
+We assure Ruth we will do whatever we can to protect her identity as she gives us a peek into her life as a Christian in Eritrea–what is becoming known as the “North Korea” of Africa because of its oppression toward its citizens, paranoid dictatorship, and obliteration of religious freedom.

 Pressure from the State